 Swami Ramdev Video on Ujjayi Pranayama

-- It is best to perform breathing exercise for the first time under the guidance of a certified and knowledgeable teacher, particularly if you have a respiratory condition, such as asthma or respiratory illness.
+- It is best to perform breathing exercises for the first time under the guidance of a certified and knowledgeable teacher, particularly if you have a respiratory condition, such as asthma or respiratory illness.
 It is best to practice ujjayi breathing under the guidance of a yoga/ Pranayama professional.

 - It will be terribly beneficial if it is done on an empty stomach.